 Pitch correction by Major Mixing

 Here at Major Mixing, we work with Auto-Tune all the time.
-We use it while mixing almost every song.
+We use it while mixing and mastering almost every song.
 If you are not a professional, don’t mix and master your songs yourself.
 An experienced sound engineer can mix and master your song in such a way that it would sound according to the top-chart standards.
 In the end, it’s all about the sound, how it catches the audience, how it involves the listener, how it is spacious and powerful.
 We know how to create such qualities because we spent 10+ years working on big music industry projects.

 We also know how to use Auto-Tune in the graph mode, Melodyne, and other applications professionally to apply a gentle pitch correct of the vocal track and tune it naturally, without any extra effects.